smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/tmi09 Ultrasonic Sensor.md

   // Read the signal from the ECHO pin
   // pinMode(ECHO, INPUT); // commented out
   duration = pulseIn(ECHO, HIGH); // builtin Arduino function; returns microseconds
+ // try to do this without pulseIn since it is blocking

   // Microseconds to Distance Formula:
   // distance = 1/2 * (duration * k_speed-of-sound-in-air)